In our quest for the best vans for conversion into camper vans, many models present themselves as options and some stand out more than others.

 You can also find Mercedes Sprinters in a wide range of lengths, wheelbases, and roof height variations for more or less interior space.

-Sprinters also feature high-end cabins equipped with high-tech controls from Mercedes' passenger cars.
+Sprinters also have premium cabins equipped with high-tech controls from Mercedes passenger cars.

 Fiat Ducato

-Fiat Ducato vans can be easier to maintain and repair than Mercedes Sprinter vans if you have car issues.
+Fiat Ducato vans may be easier to maintain and repair than Mercedes Sprinter vans if you have car problems.

-That said, car issues may be more frequent with a Fiat Ducato due to the vehicle's below-average reliability rating.
+That said, car problems may be more frequent with a Fiat Ducato due to the vehicle's below-average reliability rating.

-When considering a Fiat Ducato for your van conversion, the brand has a lot of variety and flexibility to offer.
+When considering a Fiat Ducato for your van conversion, the brand offers a lot of variety and flexibility.

-You can choose between two exterior heights, several configurations, and three different wheelbases, in addition to sizes L1H1, L2H2, up to L4H3!
+You can choose between two exterior heights, several configurations, and three different wheelbases, plus sizes from L1H1, L2H2, up to L4H3!

-In the rear cargo space, you will love the 90-degree side walls that make it easy to cut and fit your layout.
+In the rear cargo space, you will love the 90-degree side walls that make cutting and fitting your layout easier.

-While you don't have the same high-end dashboard in the cabin as a Mercedes Sprinter, the dashboard of the Fiat Ducato is nicer than that of the Ford Transit.
+Although you don't have the same premium dashboard in the cabin as a Mercedes Sprinter, the Fiat Ducato's dashboard is nicer than that of the Ford Transit.

-In terms of driving, the Ducato can be a bit more difficult to maneuver than some vans on this list, as its handling is solid.
+In terms of driving, the Ducato can be a bit harder to maneuver than some vans on this list, as its handling is solid.

-It is also front-wheel drive only, so you won't be able to venture off-road in rougher areas.
+It is also front-wheel drive only, so you won't be able to go off-road in rougher areas.

 Ford Transit

-Ford is another major American brand of utility vans ideal for campervan conversions.
-Their Transit model has replaced the Econoline and Club Wagon to provide a reliable, comfortable, and affordable option for van life.
+Ford is another major American brand of utility camper vans ideal for camper van conversions.
+Their Transit model replaced the Econoline and Club Wagon to offer a reliable, comfortable, and affordable option for van life.

-Both models have sufficiently high interior ceilings (three roof heights to choose from) so you can stand up.
+Both models have interior ceilings high enough (three roof height options) for you to stand upright.

-One of the advantages of the Ford Transit over the Fiat Ducato is that the 2020 model features intelligent all-wheel drive to improve your van's traction on snow, ice, and mud.
+One advantage of the Ford Transit over the Fiat Ducato is that the 2020 model features intelligent all-wheel drive to improve your van's traction on snow, ice, and mud.

-The engines and mechanics of the Ford Transit are also standard across the country, making repairs or spare parts easier, faster, and more affordable in case of a breakdown.
+The engines and mechanics of the Ford Transit are also standard nationwide, making repairs or spare parts easier, faster, and more affordable in case of breakdown.
 A potential downside of the Transit is its basic driving cabin.

-It doesn't have many features, but that may not be a priority for your van conversion, especially if you spend more time relaxing in your van or heading out on adventures from your campsite rather than driving for long periods.
+It doesn't have many features, but that may not be a priority for your van conversion, especially if you spend more time relaxing in your van or adventuring from your campsite rather than driving for long periods.

-However, the Transit does have a high-end stereo system with smartphone connectivity.
+However, the Transit does have a premium stereo system with smartphone connectivity.

-However, since the Transit is a newer model for campervan conversions, you may have difficulty finding a used model if your budget is limited.
+However, since the Transit is a newer model for camper van conversions, you might have trouble finding a used model if your budget is limited.

 VW Crafter

-Volkswagen has long been a classic brand in vanlife, with old-school models like the Westfalia and VW bus that have made headlines on Instagram over the past decades.
+Volkswagen has long been a classic brand in vanlife, with vintage models like the Westfalia and VW bus that have been Instagram highlights over the past decades.

-The VW Crafter is designed more like a campervan, with higher roofs and interior ceilings and a more modern body.
+The VW Crafter is designed more as a camper van, with higher roofs and ceilings and a more modern body.

 The Volkswagen Crafter van is available in three different lengths and heights, so you can choose the model that best fits your needs.

-VW has also perfectly prepared van models for work and van conversions, with 14 built-in tie-down rings integrated into the floor, an interior roof rack, and tie-down rails on both walls.
+VW has also perfectly prepared the van models for work and van conversions, with 14 built-in recessed tie-down rings in the floor, an interior roof rack, and tie-down rails on both walls.

-In the cabin, you will find that you won't really need to make modifications to make driving comfortable, with built-in storage for your devices, water and coffee cups, sunglasses, and much more.
+Inside, you will find you won't really need to make modifications to make driving comfortable, with built-in storage for your devices, water and coffee cups, sunglasses, and much more.

-The cost of a new VW Crafter varies significantly depending on the model you choose and where you buy it, as Volkswagen is a European company.
+The cost of a new VW Crafter varies significantly depending on the model you choose and where you buy it, since Volkswagen is a European company.

-However, it has been around for a while, and you will likely find many new and used Crafter vans available here in the United States.
+However, it has been around for some time and you will likely find many new and used Crafter vans available here in the United States.

 A new VW Crafter typically costs between €27,000 and €50,000.